 - Communication between County staff and the private property owner generally occurs through the online permitting system as part of the by-right permitting process.

 - The project size defines the impact.
 While regulations can require limits to disturbance, the project scope ultimately defines its impact.

-- Staff communicates the value of trees to developers to help them reshape the project to better preserve trees or provide better space for planted trees.
+- Staff communicates the value of trees to developers to help them reshape the project to better conserve trees or provide better space for planted trees.

-- Staff works with a developer to meet the intent of their project and maximize tree preservation.
+- Staff works with a developer to meet the intent of their project and maximize tree conservation.

 The County is developing a project, and I am concerned about impact to trees.
-How can I advocate for tree preservation?
+How can I advocate for tree conservation?

 The County’s Six-Step Public Engagement Guide aims to work with engagement and communication processes across County government – for hundreds of projects both large and small.

 Recognizing there’s no one-size-fits-all approach, the guide aligns the level of public engagement needed based on the characteristics, benefits and potential impacts of each project.
 The six-step process highlights how engagements should be planned, implemented and assessed.
 Learn about the six-step process here.

 Beyond public engagement, County urban forestry staff reviews projects for impact and works with the project to minimize removal of trees.
 Natural Resources Management staff also reviews projects for impact.
 Planting plans are reviewed collectively, to avoid planting invasive plants, prioritize native plants and maximize survival chances.

 Advocacy from the public can help guide what trees or other natural resources are a priority for staff, so each project can strive to provide the greatest benefit to our natural environment.
 If you are concerned about the impact a project has, find the project on the Arlington County Projects page, to find the best avenue to share ideas.